Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-50-counterattack-pt2-homefront.md

 Gyotin’s voice was low enough that Adam could only just hear the words.
 When Daar repeated them, however, they carried **real** weight.

-*"I, Daar, Brother, Father, Warleader, Champion-Emeritus, Stud-Prime of Stoneback…"*
+*"I, Daar, Brother, Father, Warleader, Champion-Emeritus, Stud-Prime of Stoneback..."*

 His voice boomed across the hall.

-*"Pledge to keep and protect the Clans of the Gao against all enemies from within and without, physical and spiritual…"*
+*"Pledge to keep and protect the Clans of the Gao against all enemies from within and without, physical and spiritual..."*

-*"To provide Justice, Security, and Foundation…"*
+*"To provide Justice, Security, and Foundation..."*

-*"To guide our kind through the twisting river of fate toward a bright and prosperous future…"*
+*"To guide our kind through the twisting river of fate toward a bright and prosperous future..."*

-*"To foster friendships across the stars, that our lands, our spirits, and our knowledge might grow…"*
+*"To foster friendships across the stars, that our lands, our spirits, and our knowledge might grow..."*

 *"And to respect the advice of the Champions, and to lead with integrity and wisdom."*

-*"I accept this singular, supreme, and unassailable authority as my burden alone…"*
+*"I accept this singular, supreme, and unassailable authority as my burden alone..."*

 *"...to be shared with no-one, and never bequeathed.
 I pledge to keep this office until the day I die, and I pledge that it shall die with me."*